 Renting can be stressful, but being in a chain, being gazumped, or feeling you’ve undersold can be worse.

-- If you do sell before you buy, make sure as many things as possible are organized beforehand such as getting your mortgage pre-approved so you can buy quickly.
+- If you do sell before you buy, make sure as many things as possible are organised beforehand such as getting your mortgage pre-approved so you can buy quickly.
 This will make you even more attractive to a seller.
 See our step-by-step guide to buying and selling at the same time to help you

 - Do your research before you sell.
 Decide what area you want to buy in, and what sort of property you want to buy